US Air Force Flag Questions

 If you are looking for a great, 100% made in the USA, Air Force Flag, then try Star Spangled Flags.
 Their Air Force Flags are 100% made in the USA, have a 100% satisfaction guarantee and they offer free shipping.
 Their flags are treated so they dry fast and resist sun and chemical deterioration which keeps the colors strong against ultraviolet rays in the bright sunshine.
 The material they use is a heavyweight strong nylon which makes them tough and long lasting.
 They also use two rows of superior lock stitching and on the fly end they use 4 rows of lock stitching to prevent unraveling and fraying thus improving its’ lifespan.

 How are you supposed to fly the Air Force Flag with the American Flag?

 If you are flying the Air Force and American flags on the same pole, the American flag should be on the top and larger than the Air Force flag.
 If you are flying them on different poles, the American Flag should be on the observer’s left and the Air Force Flag to the observer’s right.
 Please remember when flying your flags at night they should be illuminated.
 Please be sure to choose all-weather flags for outdoor use.

-The flag for the US Air Force was offically adopted on March 1951 by Pres.
+The flag for the US Air Force was officially adopted on March 1951 by Pres.
 Harry Truman.
-It is a flag with a blue background, with 13 white stars and the Air Force Seal – the 13 stars representing the orignal 13 colonies.
-In the crest is the American blad eagle, a cloud formation, and a wreath.
+It is a flag with a blue background, with 13 white stars and the Air Force Seal – the 13 stars representing the original 13 colonies.
+In the crest is the American bald eagle, a cloud formation, and a wreath.
 The cloud formation represents the creation of a new firmament.
 The wreath is made up of 6 alternate folds of silver and blue.